pharmpy/pharmpy/docs/iivsearch.rst

 .. note::

     In this documentation, "base model" will be used to describe the model which all candidates are based on.
-Note that if you have set ``iiv_strategy`` to anything other than ``'no_add'``, this model will be different to the input model`.
+    If you have set ``as_fullblock``, chosen a bottom up algorithm, or your input model is not part of the provided search space, this model will be different to the input model.
 The term "base model" can thus be either the input model or a copy with added IIVs.

 .. _algorithms_iivsearch: